-- There are three types of orbital variations – variations in Earth’s electricity, variations in the tilt angle of the Earth’s axis of rotation and precession of Earth’s axis.
+- There are three types of orbital variations – variations in Earth’s eccentricity, variations in the tilt angle of the Earth’s axis of rotation and precession of Earth’s axis.

 - These together can cause Milankovitch cycles, which have a huge impact on climate and are well-known for their connection to the glacial and interglacial periods.

 - The Intergovernmental Panel on Climate Change finding showed that the Milankovitch cycles had influenced the behaviour of ice formation

 - Due to the change in the temperature in the core of the Earth, the mantle plumes and convection currents forced the Earth’s Plates to adjust leading to the rearrangement of the Earth Plate.

 - This can influence the global and local patterns of climate and atmosphere.